eProsima/Fast-DDS-docs/docs/pubsub.rst

 * **History:** there are two policies for sample storage:

-   * Keep-All (Default): Store all samples in memory.
+   * Keep-All: Store all samples in memory.
-   * Keep-Last: Store samples up to a maximum *depth*.
+   * Keep-Last (Default): Store samples up to a maximum *depth*.
 When this limit is reached, they start to become overwritten.

    +-----------------------------------------------+----------------------------------------------------------+
    | C++                                           | XML                                                      |